SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

       - #### Sentiment Analysis

          We will record the test subjects' responses as they evaluate the prototype synchronously and asynchronously in the focus groups.
 We will use AI tools like OpenAI’s Whisper to receive an accurate transcript, but we will remove the sections where the test-giver speaks.
 We will divide this transcript by each sub-task.
 We will upload these mini transcripts to a CSV file along with the task and sub-task ID.
 We will then use Python libraries like NLTK Vader and Roberto to calculate the sentiment analysis scores (positive, neutral, and negative).
 The responses by the test subjects themselves will be qualitative, but the Python libraries mentioned can convert them to quantitative responses which we can analyse and visualise using graphs using Python’s NumPy, Pandas, and Matplotlib libraries.
 This is a subjective, but an AI data-driven metric.
+This is important as it reduces the inconsistency in our evaluation of data.

 - ## Post Test/Asynchronous